yiheng-wang-nv/hil-serl/docs/unitree_sdk2_direct.md

 During each step:

-1. The first 14 action values are passed through `solve_tau` and fed to `ctrl_dual_arm`, matching the SDK2 torque workflow.
+1. The first 14 action values run through Unitree's `clip_arm_q_target` (velocity-limited interpolation) before solving IK torques.
+2. The clipped targets and torques are sent to `ctrl_dual_arm`, matching the SDK2 workflow.
 2. The remaining values are written to the Dex3 shared memory, exactly like the official evaluation scripts (`ee_shared_mem["left"]` / `["right"]`).
 3. Observations are built from `arm_ctrl.get_current_dual_arm_q/dq()` and the